Lydia Ella Field/Born/May 25, 1827/Died/Feb 14, 1869

 There are stones in the cemetery that had not been recorded by either Marjorie Mallott or the Gibson County Historical Society.
 This was a surprise to us because we knew that these people had lived but we did not know where they were buried.

-We feel really fortunate to have had the opportunity to visit the cemetery during the summer of 1999.
-The opportunity to visit the cemetery came about as a result of a meeting with Harry G. Morrison.
+We feel really fortunate to have had the opportunity to visit the cemetery for the first time during the summer of 1999.
+The invitation to visit the cemetery came about as a result of a meeting with Harry G. Morrison who at that time was the county surveyor.
 Lucie was in the Gibson County Surveyor's office to get a map of the county cemeteries.
 Harry was the person who gave her the map.
 He asked her if she were looking for her great great grandfather and she siad no, she already knew he was buried in the Field-Morrison Cemetery.
 Harry commented that he was a Morrison and wondered if he and Lucie were "kin".
 He said he was a descendent of the Morrisons that were buried in the same cemetery.
 After talking with Harry for a while we mentioned the Field Cemetery and he said he had been there recently and observed several stones.
 He is a friend of the owner and said he was certain we would be given access to the land if we just asked.
 I telephoned the owner and he was more than willing to allow us on the land and suggested Harry might be willing to be our guide.
 A quick phone call to Harry resulted in an offer to take us there the following morning.

 We were really pleased to find the cemetery in a state of natural decay.
 There are no signs of willful damage and we are very grateful for that.
 It is our hope that in the near future we can find a way to restore the cemetery to a state as close as possible to its original condition.
 We have promise of some help in this endeavor.